idea-fasoc/datasheet-scrubber/src/Tablex/README.md

-# FASoC Datasheet-Scrubber

-The FASoC Datasheet Scrubber is a utility that scrubs through large sets of PDF datasheets/documents in order to extract key circuit information.
-The information gathered is used to build a database of commercial off-the-shelf (COTS) IP that can be used to build larger SoC in the FASoC design.
-More information [here](https://fasoc.engin.umich.edu/datasheet-scrubber)

-You can do Datasheet Scrubbing by running `Datasheet_Scrubbing.py`, which you can input a datasheet (between one of ADC, CDC, DCDC, PLL, LDO, SRAM, Temperature Sensor, BDRT, Counters, DAC, Delay_Line, Digital Potentiometers, DSP, IO, Opamp categories) and observe the extracted specs and pins.
-Instruction steps of each of these would be as follows:

 ### Environment

 Python 3.7 is required, older versions of Python will not work.
 You will also need the following Python libraries which can be installed via pip (in PowerShell/terminal).